-READMISSION, PAGE 12
+READMISSION, PAGE 15

 A former student who withdrew in good standing may make an application for readmission to his or her program of study.
-Students who dropped or were withdrawn from a program and wish to return to the same program can do so within three years (36 months) of their last date of attendance (LDA) and within one year (12 months) of their LDA for truck driving programs.
+Students who dropped or were withdrawn from a program and wish to return to the same program can do so within three years (36 months) of their last date of attendance (LDA).
 Generally, a student will not be considered for readmission more than twice unless there are exceptional extenuating circumstances, such as military deployment, major emergency medical issues, or an unexpected disaster that temporarily prevents the student from continuing in the program.
 Any exception must be approved by the National Director of Restart Programs.
 The applicant for readmission must satisfactorily demonstrate that the barriers that prevented the student from successfully completing his or her program during the previous enrollment have been resolved, and that there is a reasonable probability he or she can complete the program of study.
 Former students approved for readmission must meet all current program admissions requirements.